 We see technology at work everywhere today and it’s no different in the field of dentistry.
 Patients today have the advantage of recent cutting-edge innovations with dental procedures and specialized instrumentation so they spend less time at the dentist and with much less discomfort.
 One such innovation is an instrument called CEREC 3D.
 It allows the dentist to quickly restore your damaged teeth with natural-colored ceramic fillings and can be completed in a single visit, saving you time and the inconvenience of multiple visits with other procedures.

 How does the instrument work?

 What are the benefits of using CEREC 3D?

 For one, you can eliminate old silver fillings that discolor your smile.
 CEREC’s ceramic filling material is natural-looking, compatible with tissue in the mouth, anti-abrasive, and plaque-resistant.
 There is also no need for the creation of temporary fillings or impressions, nor the need to send to an outside lab.
 A second visit is thereby eliminated.

-Beside saving unnecessary multiple dental visits, CEREC has these additional benefits:
+Beside saving time from unnecessary multiple dental visits, CEREC has these additional benefits: